tapestry-cloud/skeleton-plugin/README.md

-# skeleton-plugin
+# Tapestry Skeleton Plugin

-A minimum Tapestry plugin example
+This is an extremely basic Tapestry plugin example.
+For more information [click here](https://www.tapestry.cloud/documentation/writing-plugins/).